Opentrons/Protocols/protocols/5f7d18/README.md

 For this protocol, be sure that the pipettes (P20 and P300) are attached.

 Using the customization fields below, set up your protocol.
-* Number of columns: Specify the number of columns of samples loaded onto the Kingfisher plate.
+* Number of columns: Specify the number of columns of samples loaded onto the NEST deep well plate.
 Note that runs should only be completed in multiples of full columns (8 samples).
 * Sample and lysis buffer mix repetitions: Specify the number of repetitions to mix the sample and lysis buffer as mentioned in Step 1 of the MAGBIO protocol
 * Mix repetitions before first magnetic engage: Specify the number of mix repetitions to re-suspend the MAG-S1 particles before use (i.e. "shake well" in Step 3 of the MAGBIO protocol).
 * Incubation time: Specify the amount of incubation time to allow RNA to bind to the beads